knocklabs/docs/pages/send-and-manage-data/environments.md

 ---

 Knock uses the concept of environments to ensure logical separation of your data between local, staging, and production environments.
-This means that users, lists, and preferences created in one environment are **never** accessible to another.
+This means that users, and preferences created in one environment are **never** accessible to another.

 The API key you use determines the environment into which you'll be sending data.
 You can find your environment specific API keys under the "Developer" section of the Knock dashboard.